-The Company's effective income tax rate was 0% for the first quarter of 2022.
+The Company's effective income tax rate was 0% for the three and six months ended June 30, 2022.
 The effective tax rate differs from the federal tax rate of 21% due to state income taxes and changes in valuation allowances related to deferred tax assets.
+The Company was a pass through entity in 2021.